- Last Updated: 25 Oct 22

 This type of training can be very difficult to attend for someone but is very effective.
-Managers having sat down with the new employees and talking about their strengths and weaknesses.
+Managers can sit down with the new employees and talk about their strengths and weaknesses.

-Also, talking about the experience and effective training plans that will help a new employee significantly.
+Also, talking about the experience and effective training plans will help a new employee significantly.

 3. Live Call Training

-The most fundamental training that managers or trainers should give to the agents is live call training.
-In this type of training, the theoretical knowledge will come into practice, and it will teach agents to handle customers’ calls under pressure.
+The most fundamental training at the call center that managers or trainers should give to the agents is live call training.
+In this type of training, theoretical knowledge will come into practice, and it will teach agents to handle customers’ calls under pressure.

 So, live call training is the initial training given to every call center agent as it will massively improve their phone manners and skills.

 4. Online Learning

 You can find different online learning software and course where you can interact with them.
 But this may not be as effective as other forms of training because of its less engagement.

 Also, different online software are available in the market at different pricing and various features.